sebivenlo/allyoucantest/README.md

 - Parameters ( Specifies the parameters )
 - FileParameters ( Specifies parameters read from a file )

+## Hints

+The annotated parameter method has to be static.
+This is due to the fact, that the runner is working on class-level.

 ## Reference and Documentation

 - Documentation and Example (https://github.com/junit-team/junit4/wiki/Parameterized-tests)
 - Library (https://github.com/Pragmatists/JUnitParams)